FunnyDeadCat/sapfioneer-mini-tests/README.md

-# sapfioneer-mini-tests
+# Mini framework for SAP Fiooner recruitment challenge
-only for recruitment purpose
+TODO: add here how to run it